 Once your Google Places profile is live, be sure to encourage your customers to review your business.
 Be sure to also monitor your business reviews.
 You can respond to good or bad reviews as the owner.
 This is a great way to demonstrate your customer service skills publicly!

 You can even use your responses as a way to advertise your friendliness to potential customers as the above business has done.
-And don’t worry if customers review you on other sites as many of them feed into Google Places.
+And don’t worry if customers review you on other sites as many of them feed into Google Search and Maps.

 The only unfortunate part of off-site reviews is that they won’t count towards the number of reviews and stars shown in Google search results.

-Bing Local allows you to add or claim a free listing with up to nine photos for your business.
-Its submission system (the Bing Business Portal) is currently in beta and not the most user-friendly compared to Google or Yahoo.
-Verification is done by mail and can take two to three weeks.
-One nice thing about Bing’s local pages is that it pulls in reviews from a variety of other local search sites, and, unlike on Google, the total number of ratings and stars from all sites are listed in Bing’s local search results.
+Verification is done by receiving a PIN by phone, email, or at your business address.
+One nice thing about Bing is that it pulls in reviews from a variety of other local search sites, and, unlike on Google, the total number of ratings and stars from all sites are listed in Bing’s local search results.

 Yellow Pages allows businesses to add or claim free listings that include an extended description of their business, multiple categories and a link.
 You can also add additional photos for the business listing.